The Legend (2022 film): Development

-Saravana Productions company announced a project with J. D.–Jerry as the directors which marks their comeback to directing and with Legend Saravanan in the lead role which would mark his debut as an actor in this film after he previously appeared in ad films of his store with multiple heroines of the film industry present in the ad.
+The Legend New Saravana Stores Productions company announced a project with J. D.–Jerry as the directors which marks their comeback to directing and with Legend Saravanan in the lead role which would mark his debut as an actor in this film after he previously appeared in ad films of his store with multiple heroines of the film industry present in the ad.
 It would also marks the first production venture of the businessman-turned actor's production.
-On 3 March 2022, the title of the film was announced to be The Legend along with the first look and motion poster of the film being released.
-It was reported that the first look of the film would be released at Cannes Film Festival.

 Pattukkottai Prabakar was announced to be writing the dialogues and Harris Jayaraj was announced to compose the music which marks his comeback to composing after Kaappaan while R. Velraj and Ruben were announced to be handling cinematography and editing respectively.
 It was also reported that SS Moorthy was bought in as the art director, while Raju Sundaram, Brindha, and Dinesh have been roped in as choreographers of the film.
 Initially, it was reported that the film would be a bilingual film made in Tamil and Hindi languages, however these reports proved to be false.

 Casting

-Saravanan Arul was reported to play the role of a scientist, while Urvashi Rautela who appeared predominantly in Hindi films, was cast as the female lead, marking her debut in Tamil cinema.
+Legend Saravanan was reported to play the role of a scientist, while Urvashi Rautela who appeared predominantly in Hindi films, was cast as the female lead, marking her debut in Tamil cinema.
 She will be seen playing the role of a microbiologist — an IITian in the film.
-Suman is also playing a negative role in this film called VJ a flithy medical mafia who is very evil and cruel.
 Actress Geethika Tiwari was also announced to play another female lead in this film.
+Suman is also playing a negative role in this film called VJ a filthy medical mafia who is very evil and cruel.
 The film also has an ensemble cast of actors including Nassar, Vivek, Vijayakumar, Prabhu, Livingston, Yogi Babu, Robo Shankar, Sachu, Vamsi Krishna, Latha, Deepa Shankar, Hareesh Peradi, Singampuli, Mayilswamy, Besant Ravi and Mansoor Ali Khan in other pivotal roles.
 Actresses Raai Laxmi and Yashika Aannand were signed on to make special appearances in the songs "Vaadi Vaasal" and "Mosalo Mosalu" respectively.